-Jesper’s charge is to ensure the LEO Foundation’s active ownership of LEO Pharma, management of the Foundation’s financial assets, and to enhance the Foundation’s standing with the global scientific research community through donations to promising and groundbreaking research and relevant educational activities in dermatology in particular and life science in general.
+Jesper’s charge is to ensure the LEO Foundation’s active ownership of LEO Pharma, management of the Foundation’s financial assets, and to enhance the Foundation’s standing with the global scientific research community through grants to promising and groundbreaking research and relevant educational activities in dermatology in particular and life science in general.

 His background includes top management positions in innovative Danish companies: President & CEO for Alectia A/S, RTX A/S and GN Resound A/S as well as Executive Vice President, GN Great Nordic A/S. Prior, he worked as Senior Vice President, Sales & Marketing for Nycomed Pharma (now Takeda) and as associate with McKinsey & Company.
 He holds an MBA from Insead and a BSc in economics from Copenhagen Business School.